 No-Scalpel Vasectomy Procedure – Gentle Procedures Sydney Vasectomy Clinics

-Dr. Parajuli offers Open-Ended No-Scalpel Vasectomy at the Gentle Procedures Sydney vasectomy clinic locations in Penrith, Fairfield, Stanhope Gardens & Gledswood Hills.
+Dr. Parajuli offers Open-Ended No-Scalpel Vasectomy at the Gentle Procedures Sydney vasectomy clinic locations in Penrith, Parramatta, Stanhope Gardens & Gledswood Hills.

 He believes it to be a comfortable and effective method for male vasectomy, and is proud to offer a virtually painless and convenient vasectomy experience for Sydney men.

 No-scalpel vasectomies at our clinic provide a quick and virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort – especially when coupled with skin glue closure as we do at our Sydney vasectomy clinics.

 Gentle Procedures is a leader in the introduction of the no scalpel, one puncture, minimally invasive vasectomy procedure.
 Our medical team has world-class training and support, and we are proud to operate at a high standard.